 Measures are depending on the time of medicinal product intake and kind and severity of symptoms.

 Stabilisation of the cardiovascular system should be given priority.
-After oral intake, the administration of a sufficient dose of activated charcoal is indicated.
+General treatment should include: close supervision; treatment in an intensive care ward; the use of gastric lavage; activated charcoal and a laxative to prevent absorption of any drug still present in the gastrointestinal tract; the use of plasma or plasma substitutes to treat hypotension and shock..
 Afterwards, close monitoring of the vital parameters should be performed.
 Vital parameters should be corrected if necessary.